top of page

 Prominent throughout

-1982 - GRITTAR (5/18) - In a race of considerable grief early on he was always in the first five as he bided his time behind runaway leaders Carrow Boy and Sain Fillans.
+1982 - GRITTAR (5/18) - In a race of considerable grief early on he was always in the first five as he bided his time behind runaway leaders Carrow Boy and Saint Fillans.
 He took advantage of their mistakes at second Bechers and took the lead by the second Canal and stayed in front - FIFTEEN LENGTHS

 1983 - CORBIERE (3/23) - Prominent on the inside he was always in the first three, leading at the twenty first and disputing the lead thereafter with Hallo Dandy.
 Took the lead at the Anchor Bridge and remained in front despite the fast finishing Greasepaint - THREE QUARTERS OF A LENGTH